 A typical 10-step M&A deal process includes:

-- Purchase and sale contracts – Assuming due diligence is completed with no major problems or concerns arising, the next step forward is executing a final contract for sale; the parties will make a final decision on the type of purchase agreement, whether it is to be an asset purchase or share purchase
+Purchase and sale contract – Assuming due diligence is completed with no major problems or concerns arising, the next step forward is executing a final contract for sale; the parties make a final decision on the type of purchase agreement, whether it is to be an asset purchase or share purchase

 Structuring an M&A Deal

 One of the most complicated steps in the M&A process is properly structuring the deal.
-There are many factors to be considered, such as antitrust laws, securities regulations, corporate law, rival bidders, taxes, accounting issues, contacts, market conditions, forms of financing, and specific negotiation points in the M&A deal itself.
+There are many factors to be considered, such as antitrust laws, securities regulations, corporate law, rival bidders, tax implications, accounting issues, market conditions, forms of financing, and specific negotiation points in the M&A deal itself.
 Important documents when structuring deals are the Term Sheet (used for raising money) and a Letter of Intent (LOI) which lays out the basic terms of the proposed deal.